Offers over

 The Sun Inn is a Grade II listed building which dates back to the 16th century and retains much of its original character and charm.
 It is of stone construction with a whitewashed exterior under a pitched slate roof.

-Virtual freehold £400,000 to include goodwill, fixtures and fittings.
+Virtual freehold offers over £285,000 to include goodwill, fixtures and fittings.
 Stock at valuation in addition.

 The Sun Inn is held on a 1,000 year lease which commenced on 1st October 1720.
 The remainder of the land (the yard and garden) is held on a lease dated 26th February 1762 for a term of 959 years and subject to a peppercorn rent.